 - Stand against a wall.
 Make sure your whole body is flat.

-- Move your arms up, so your hands are just above your head
+- Keep your back straight and move your arms up the wall until your hands are just above your head.

 - Move your arms down slowly until your elbows come into your sides